clarkandrew/GitSmart/README.md

 - **Review Staged Changes**: Display a detailed view of the changes that are currently staged.
 - **Stage and Unstage Files**: Easily stage or unstage files for commit.
 - **Display Commit History**: View the commit history with details of additions and deletions.
-- **Capture the Full Image with Chain-of-thought prompts**: Use our masteful LLM prompts or customize it with your own for a seamless user experience.
+- **Capture the Full Image with Chain-of-thought prompts**: Use our masterful LLM prompts or customize it with your own for a seamless user experience.
-- **Intuitive and Simply CLI**: Enjoy a visually appealing interface with styled console output using the `rich` library.
+- **Intuitive and Simple CLI**: Enjoy a visually appealing interface with styled console output using the `rich` library.

 ## Contributing